Gravitational wave echos from physical black holes: Conclusion and discussion

 \section{Conclusion and discussion}

-Astrophysical black holes are formed through gravitational collapse.
-The time dilation mechanism of general relativity implies that in the Schwartzchild time definition, the entire life of a collapsar is lived in dynamical and horizonless geometry eternally approaches to the formation of the event horizon but never to reach it.
-The late stage of the collapsars are referred as physical black holes.
-The reason behind the privilege of Schwartzchild time in black hole phenomenology lies in that all observable signal comes from probes living outside the black holes, whose entire history lie only in the domain of Schwartzchild time definition.
+Astrophysical black holes forms through gravitational collapse.
+The time dilation mechanism of general relativity implies that in the time definition the black hole is defined and measured by outside observers, the system is described by a dynamical and horizonless geometry, which asymptotically developes but never truly implements a successful horizon.
+The reason behind the privilege of Schwartzchild time in black hole phenomenology lies in that all observational signal comes from probes living outside the black holes, whose entire history lies only in the domain of such a time definition.
 With the aim of establishing a testable signal to distinguish the physical black holes from mathematical ones, we considered the gravitational wave echos from a gravitational burst scattering off a physical black hole.
-We found that such echos are inevitable consequences for physical black holes and have distinct features comparing with those discussed in other scenarios.
-The differences can be seen in both time and frequency domain.
+We found that such echos are inevitable consequences for physical black holes and have distinct features comparing with echos investigated in other scenarios.
+The differences can be seen in both the time and frequence domain.
+Specifically, the echos from physical black holes are not equally spaced, and there is a huge Doppler redshift among the neighboring echos.
 Our results indicate that the presence of gravitational wave echos does not necessarily implies the existence of new physics.
 Rather, it is comprehensible within the framework of classical general relativity.

-One may wonder since the physical black hole and mathematical black holes are so different, why did't researchers rule one of them out by existing observations?
-The answer is somewhat surprising.
-Although astronomers have registered hundreds of black holes from the binary merger process, the existence of event horizon is still yet to be confirmed \cite{1707}.
-On this issue we recommend the readers to refs.\cite{1707,L116}, where it is pointed out that the ring-down signals are mainly determined by physics of the photon sphere, instead of the physics of event horizon.
-With identical hair parameters, physical black holes, mathematical black holes and ECO black hole mimickers all have similar ring-down waveforms because all of them have the same photon sphere structure.
-Our result suggests that the gravitational wave echo is a potential signal to distinguish them from each other.

 The original signal stimulating echos arises from the ring-down motion of a binary merger system.
 A natural question arises here, are there echos produced druing the inspiral and merger motion of the binary system?
 The answer is yes.
 During all phases, the gravitational wave propagates all directions.
 Most of it will radiate freely to infinity while a small fraction will hit the binary system surfaces and bounce back, thus forming echos.
 It is noteworthy that the feature of echos from these phases could be drastically different from our results even for binary systems composed of two non-spinning black holes.
 The key reason is, during the inspiral and merger phases, the matter surface providing the reflective condition is far from spherically symmetric.